 - Radical Feminism

-Edited by John Zmirak (author, The Bad Catholic’s Guide to Good Living and editor of Choosing the Right College), this book is guaranteed to get college students thinking hard about what their professors are telling them—and what they should really believe.
+Edited by John Zmirak (author of The Bad Catholic’s Guide to Good Living and Choosing the Right College), this book is guaranteed to get college students thinking hard about what their professors are telling them—and what they should really believe.